-To help you celebrate the Solemnity of the Annunciation, sample timelines, homily helps, announcements, activities, and more are provided.
+To help you celebrate the Solemnity of the Annunciation and Evangelium vitae's 25th anniversary, sample timelines, homily helps, announcements, activities, and more are provided.
 You are encouraged to adapt these resources as needed to fit your specific parish, school, or ministry.
-The supplemental resources referenced in this action guide can be found at respectlife.org/action-guides, unless otherwise noted.
+Free downloads and electronic resources can be found at respectlifeprogram.org/march.